 Jan.
 4, 2020: WHO starts tracking illnesses in Wuhan

 The WHO announced on Jan.
 4 it would start actively tracking a mysterious group of pneumonia cases in Wuhan, China.
 The organization's China office was first notified of the illnesses Dec.
 31, 2019.
 By Jan.
 5, the WHO issued its first publication on those cases. reporting on the status of patients and the response of public health officials.

 Jan.
-11: The first coronavirus death is reported
+11: First coronavirus death is reported

 The first known death from the virus was reported by the Chinese state media.
 The victim was a 61-year-old man who was a regular customer at the Huanan Seafood Wholesale Market and had underlying issues including “abdominal tumors and chronic liver disease.”

 Jan.
-13: The virus spreads to other countries
+13: Virus spreads to other countries

 The first case outside of China was confirmed Jan.
 13 in Thailand.
-Within the week, cases were found in Japan, South Korea, and—on Jan.
-20—the United States.
+Within the week, cases were found in Japan, South Korea, and, on Jan.
+20, the United States.
 The first American case was in Washington State where a man in his 30s developed symptoms after a trip to Wuhan.